 Flipping Landscape Orientation when Printing

 Al asked if there was a way to change the rotation on an Excel worksheet printed in landscape mode.
-He wants to "flip" the printing by 90 degrees from the way it normally prints, so that it prints correctly for three-hole-punched paper in his printer.
+The landscape pages are rotated by automatically by Excel, but he wants to adjust that by rotating an additional 90 degrees.
+This way it will print correctly for the three-hole paper on which he is printing.

 There is nothing intrinsic in Excel that allows you to specify the rotation on printed pages.
 Also, there is no way to do this from within a macro.
 Some printers may allow you to control rotation within the printer driver itself, but it is pretty certain that most will not.

-The solution may be as simple as rotating the paper in your printer's paper tray by 180 degrees.
+The solution may be as simple as rotating the paper in your printer's paper tray by however many degrees you need.
+(I do this all the time with my printer to get the "holes" on the right side of the printout.)
 This may not be possible in some printers, however, and it may mess up printing for some of your other applications.

 A third-party solution may be the best way to do what you want.
 For instance, you may want to check out products such as ClickBook, from Blue Squirrel Software.